 Sandwell & West Birmingham and Birmingham South Central CCGs have been major funders again this past year through their commissioning of the Listening & Guidance service through Wholecare KNS.
 We have also continued to receive some funding from Birmingham City Council via the Body, Mind & Spirit Partnership, relating to our work with older people.
 For the majority of projects we still primarily rely on grants and donations from grant making trusts and individuals.
-Our largest grant funder this year has continued to be the Tudor Trust with their ongoing support for the Ladywood Community Advice project.
-Donations are down on last year, but still represent a significant proportion of our income with just under £17,000 received this year.
+Our largest grant funder this year has been The William A Cadbury Charitable Trust with their support for the Ladywood Community Advice project.
+Donations are up on last year, with an unrestricted anonymous donation of £15,000 received and overall continue to represent a significant proportion of our income with c. £32,000 received this year,